Mainstream shonens are bad by default.

 So, yeah, the group of characters I did to poke fun at how characters who have all the bad elements I’ve mentioned are the ones who become popular, became the most popular characters and comic… I would say I kinda proved my point.

-In fact, another reason why I don’t like mainstream shonens is because so many people are mistakenly convinced that they’re the standard of what anime is, that they don’t want to see other better stuff they could probably like.
+In fact, another reason why I don’t like mainstream shonens is because so many people are so mistakenly convinced that they’re the standard of what anime is, that they don’t want to see other better stuff they could probably like.
 I seriously cringe every time I see someone saying something along the lines of “ok I think anime is stupid but I’ll give it a try, tell me the best anime out there” and all the answers are “Naruto” and “Bleach” or whatever is the mainstream shonen of the time.
 Yeah I’m sure that someone who has a poor idea of anime to begin with will be convinced of its greatness by watching Naruto.